-603407 Special Topics in Graphics Design (3 Credit Hours)
+603407 Special Topics in Graphics Design

-This course provides the student an opportunity to explore in-depth a specialization in the graphic design, architecture and interior design industry.
+This course provides the student an opportunity to explore in-depth a specialisation in the graphic design, architecture and interior design industry.
 Topics may include identity design and guidelines, branding and packaging design, publication design, environmental design, information architecture, and signage and front-store design.
 Other topics address critical thinking in graphic design and may include such issues as design and social responsibility.

-603408 Special Topics in Textiles (3 Credit Hours)
+603408 Special Topics in Textiles

+3 Credit Hours)